 Management fees are charged for management services provided by the holding company to the subsidiary and are based on expenses incurred by the company, and are charged through an intercompany account.
-These accounts are unsecured, non-interest bearing and are receivable on demand.
-The amounts are recognized when it is probable that the economic benefits will flow to the company and the amount can be reliably measured.
-Management fees are recognized as income in the period in which they occur.
+These accounts are unsecured, noninterest bearing and are receivable on demand.
+The amounts are recognised when it is probable that the economic benefits will flow to the company and the amount can be reliably measured.
+Management fees are recognised as income in the period in which they occur.